markgw/uh-nlp2021/docs/week2/index.md

 When analyzing sentences, spaCy automatically runs the text through an NLP pipeline (tokenizer, tagger, parser and so on).
 Read and try out the code snippets in [this article](https://spacy.io/usage/spacy-101) (until "Word vectors and similarity") and [this](https://spacy.io/usage/linguistic-features) (until "Tokenizer data") to familiarize yourself with spaCy (mainly: tokenization, POS tagging, lemmatization, dependency parsing, noun phrase chunking and named entity recognition).
 Once done, answer the questions below:

-> What is dependency parsing and how is it different to POS tagging?
+> * What is dependency parsing and how is it different to POS tagging?
 >   (A short answer is enough here.
 We'll go into more detail in later lectures.)
->
-> What is the difference between `token.pos_` and `token.tag_`?
+> * What is the difference between `token.pos_` and `token.tag_`?
->
-> What is noun phrase chunking?
+> * What is noun phrase chunking?
->
-> Describe any two types of entities that spaCy can recognize.
+> * Describe any two types of named entities that spaCy can recognize.

 <div class="submit">Submit your answers</div>